alokaneunice/flask-app/README.md

 # flask-app
-Automated deployment of a dockerized python project
+Automated deployment of a dockerized python project using jenkins